CreatorKit/creator-docs/README.md

 ####Configure Uboot

-Now use [Serial Console] (@ref Serial console) to connect device to host PC.
+Now use Serial Console to connect device to host PC.
 Switch on device and press any key in first 2 seconds.
 After that you will drop to a u-boot console.

 To use tftp boot, set following environment variables.